felores/universal-skills/README.md

 ### How to Use Skills

-For a real-world example, see [Creating a Skill](./docs/creating-a-skill.md).
+For a real-world example on how I personally use skills see [Creating a Skill](./docs/creating-a-skill.md).

 ### Why I built this